leekelleher/umbraco-contentment/.github/README.md

 ##### Property Editors

 - [Bytes](../docs/editors/bytes.md) - a read-only label to display file sizes in relative bytes.
+- [Content Blocks](../docs/editors/content-blocks.md) - a stack block editor, configurable using element types.
 - [Data List](../docs/editors/data-list.md) - an editor that combines a custom data source with a custom list editor.
 - [Icon Picker](../docs/editors/icon-picker.md) - an editor to select an icon (from the Umbraco icon library).
 - [Notes](../docs/editors/notes.md) - a read-only label to display rich-text instructional messages for content editors.
 - [Render Macro](../docs/editors/render-macro.md) - a read-only label dynamically generated from an Umbraco Macro.

-#### Release status
+#### Releases

-My aim to have a v1.0 release by end of Q2 (June) 2020.

-Downloads will be made available, (in due course), on the [releases page](https://github.com/leekelleher/umbraco-contentment/releases).
+Downloads are available on the [releases page](https://github.com/leekelleher/umbraco-contentment/releases).

 #### Known issues